What Is 1/2 As Decimal

 Q: Are there any online tools or calculators to help with fraction-to-decimal conversion?

 A: Yes, many online calculators and tools can perform this conversion quickly and accurately.
-However, understanding the underlying principles is crucial for developing a strong mathematical foundation.
+On the flip side, understanding the underlying principles is crucial for developing a strong mathematical foundation.

 Q: What is the difference between a proper fraction, improper fraction, and mixed number?